Guernsey stock exchange ready to work with FCA over Woodford

 Woodford is also facing pressure over its decision not to waive fees on the suspended fund, a favourite among retail investors.
 On Thursday a senior British lawmaker joined calls for Woodord to act.

+"The FCA has no jurisdiction in the Bailiwick of Guernsey and any regulatory investigations in Guernsey would be conducted by the GFSC should it deem any necessary," it said in a statement.

+"The LF Woodford Equity Income Fund is registered in England and Wales and the Investment Manager of the Fund is authorised and regulated by the FCA, not the GFSC," the statement added.

-(Reporting by Simon Jessop; Editing by Rachel Armstrong and David Goodman)
+(Reporting by Simon Jessop, Carolyn Cohn and Huw Jones, additional reporting by Kanishka Singh; Editing by Rachel Armstrong, David Goodman and Alexandra Hudson)

 By Simon Jessop, Carolyn Cohn and Huw Jones